This Greek chicken with tzatziki sauce takes just 20 minutes to make and it’s a super easy and tasty Keto recipe.

 2. How to cook chicken breast in a pan

-Out of these three, searing is the easiest and healthiest and it’s exactly how I cooked my Greek chicken today.
+Out of these, searing is the easiest and healthiest and it’s exactly how I cooked this Greek chicken today.

 Yet the problem with searing is that sometimes it dries the chicken breast making it hard to swallow.
 To avoid that and to ensure you get a moist and tender chicken, you need to follow these easy steps: